-The third ship in Celebrity’s Millennium class, the 91,000-ton, 1,950-guest Summit was launched in 2001 and is still a looker today, both because she was well designed to begin with an because in January 2012, Celebrity will be treating her to an extensive refurbishment that will add many of the popular features from Celebrity’s newer Solstice-class ships, and will change the ship’s overall look to reflect the Solstice ships’ crisp lines and understated color palate.
+The third ship in Celebrity Cruises Millennium class, the 91,000-ton, 1,950-guest Summit was launched in 2001 and is still a looker today, both because she was well designed to begin with and because in 2019 she underwent an extensive renovation, with public spaces being refreshed, and staterooms being rebuilt from their metal bones.

 The heart of Summit’s public areas is her Grand Foyer, a rectangular, three-deck atrium dominated by a translucent, backlit onyx stairway that glows beneath your feet, making you feel like a movie star.
 The foyer also houses Martini Bar with an ice-topped bar and ice-filled table for chilled vodkas; Café al Bacio and Gelateria for specialty coffees; and Gelateria for ice cream.
-Entertainment venues include the three-deck Celebrity Theater in the bow, the clubby Michael’s Club piano bar, the contemporary Rendez-Vous Lounge, Fortunes Casino, and the elegant Cosmos Observation Lounge.
+Entertainment venues include the Celebrity Theater in the bow, the Rendezvous Lounge, Casino, and the elegant Cosmos Observation Lounge.
 The Retreat Lounge, formally Michael’s Club, has been updated but is only open to suite-class guests.

-Summit’s 25,000-square-foot spa is an oasis of aromatherapy steamrooms; rooms for massages, facials, and more esoteric treatments; and a soothing thalassotherapy pool ringed with comfortable lounge chairs under a glass roof.
-Attached to the spa is a large gym.
-Farther astern on the same deck, the beautifully designed pool deck offers two pools and four hot tubs, plus lots of comfortable seating nooks.
+Summit’s 25,000-square-foot Spa By Canyon Ranch is an oasis of aromatherapy steam rooms; rooms for massages, facials, and more esoteric treatments; and a soothing solarium pool ringed with comfortable lounge chairs under a glass roof.
+Attached to the spa is a fitness center.
+On the same deck, the beautifully designed pool deck offers a pool and hot tubs, plus lots of comfortable seating nooks.
 One deck up, you will find Camp At Sea, the kids’ club designed for children ages three to 12.
 Next door is the Video Arcade, and X Club, the teen club that houses a dance club and coffee lounge.
 One deck above that, the Sports Deck has facilities for basketball, volleyball, and paddle tennis.
 The top deck is also where you will find The Retreat Sundeck, a dedicated sundeck for suite-class guests featuring lounge areas and a hot tub.

-At dinnertime, Summit guests have several options.
-Straddling the Entertainment Deck and Promenade Deck, the Cosmopolitan Restaurant is a beautiful room with a dramatic double staircase, huge windows facing out over the stern, and oversize porthole view windows to port and starboard.
-One highlight of the restaurant’s decor is a large Art Deco bronze of the goddess Athena, which once overlooked the grand staircase on the great ocean liner SS Normandie.
+Straddling the Entertainment Deck and Promenade Deck, the Cosmopolitan Restaurant is a beautiful room with a dramatic double staircase, and huge windows facing out over the stern.

-Though only average sized at around 170 square feet, Summit’s standard cabins are comfortable and nicely designed, with a small sitting area, ample storage space, a minibar, and all the usual amenities.
+Though only average sized at around 170 square feet, Celebrity Summit’s standard cabins are comfortable and nicely designed, with a small sitting area, ample storage space, a minibar, and all the usual amenities.
 Although I ran into a few problems with my stateroom, I can appreciate the design of the staterooms and think that they would be more than suitable for the needs of most people.

 Concierge-class cabins are a little bigger at 191 square feet and come with plush perks like a pillow menu, welcome champagne, upgraded bedding, and priority access to restaurant and excursion reservation and other onboard events.

-The adults-only AquaClass staterooms, which will be added in during the ship’s refurbishment, promote a “wellness” experience through special music/sound and aromatherapy options, jetted bodywash showers, pillow menus, and perks like free use of the spa’s Persian Garden aromatherapy steam room and relaxation room, and access to the wellness restaurant Blu.
+The adults-only AquaClass staterooms promote a wellness experience through special music/sound and aromatherapy options, jetted body wash showers, pillow menus, and perks like access to the wellness restaurant Blu.

-Family Ocean View staterooms in the stern are considerably roomier at 271 square feet and have a partitioned-off sitting area with sofa bed, plus an absolutely huge 242-square-foot private balcony.
+Family Ocean View staterooms in the stern are considerably roomier at 271 square feet and have a partitioned-off sitting area with sofa bed, plus an 242-square-foot private balcony.

-Suites range from the 251-square-foot Sky Suites to the massive 1,432-square-foot Penthouse Suites with their marble foyers, baby grand pianos, oceanview bathrooms, and 1,098-square-foot verandas with whirlpool tub and full bar.
+Suites range from the 251-square-foot Sky Suites to the massive 1,432-square-foot Penthouse Suites with their foyers, pianos, oceanview bathrooms, and 1,098-square-foot verandas with whirlpool tub and full bar.
 I call that “the lap of luxury.”

 |Ship Review||Live Voyage Report|